phu0ngng/nccl/docs/userguide/source/usage/deviceapi.rst

 * Network topology: Requires full NIC connectivity.
 Does not support topologies where NICs cannot communicate across rails.
 Also does not support ``NCCL_CROSS_NIC=0``.
 * Fused NICs are not supported.
 To use GIN on dual-port NICs, set ``NCCL_IB_MERGE_NICS=0``

+When using host-backed buffers, the following additional limitations apply:

+* Host segments must be allocated with ``CU_MEM_LOCATION_TYPE_HOST_NUMA``.
+* DirectNIC is not supported.
+* LSA Multimem is not supported.
+* Host RMA APIs are not supported.

 Using the host RMA API requires CUDA 12.5 or greater.